The Birthplace at St. Vincent’s

 “Our goal is to provide a safe, calm, home-like environment for the deliveries of essentially healthy women,” says St. Vincent’s Medical Director Dan Gottschall, MD.
 “Our mission is to respect the preferences and individual differences of mothers and families, and this opens the way for natural childbirth in Fairfield County.”

-St. Vincent’s has partnered with certified nurse midwive, Sarah Najamy, CNM, who has obstetrical privileges at the Medical Center.
+St. Vincent’s has partnered with certified nurse midwives, Sarah Najamy, CNM, Paula Cate, CNM & Susan Kissle, CNM who have obstetrical privileges at the Medical Center.

 The Midwife Experience